Here are some quick answers to the most frequently asked questions about RPS Accreditation.

 Annual updates do not apply to journal articles and regular journals.

-All applications for accreditation will undergo an extensive review by internal and external reviewers as appropriate.
+All applications for accreditation will undergo an extensive review by RPS reviewers as appropriate.

 For training materials, and where appropriate, we aim to have the materials reviewed by a subject specialist and a reviewer experienced in education and training, so as to ensure that the materials are a valuable training resource.

 All materials submitted to us will be treated as confidential and not discussed / disclosed to any third party, not involved in the accreditation process.
 So as to maintain impartiality we do not disclose our reviewers to applicants.

 RPS accreditation includes use of the RPS accreditation logo on materials that are granted ‘Accredited’ status, within the terms and conditions of our guidelines.
 Where possible we ask that materials submitted to us to be ‘final drafts’, with indication of where the RPS logo is to be positioned.

 Should you wish to cancel an application, for any reason, we will be able to refund your fee, depending on which stage in the accreditation process the application has reached.

 If the application has not undergone the review, we will refund you the full fee less 25%, for our administrative costs.
 If the application has already been submitted to our reviewer(s) we will not be able to refund any fees.